mlswg/mls-architecture/draft-ietf-mls-architecture.md

-The Delivery Service is also responsible for allowing users to add, remove or update their initial keying material and to ensure that the identifier for these keys are unique accross all keys stored on the DS.
+The Delivery Service is also responsible for allowing users to add, remove or update their initial keying material and to ensure that the identifier for these keys are unique across all keys stored on the DS.

 ### Key Retrieval

-When a client wishes to establish a group, it first contacts the DS to request a ClientInitKey for each other client, authenticate it using the signature keys, and then can use those to form the group.
+When a client wishes to establish a group, it first contacts the DS to request a KeyPackage for each other client, authenticate it using the signature keys, and then can use those to form the group.

 ### Delivery of messages and attachments {#delivery-guarantees}